.INFO Registry Agreement

 Section 8.3 No Offset.
 All payments due under this Agreement shall be made in a timely manner throughout the term of this Agreement and notwithstanding the pendency of any dispute (monetary or otherwise) between Registry Operator and ICANN.

 Section 8.5 Assignment and Subcontracting.
 Any assignment of this Agreement shall be effective only upon written agreement by the assignee with the other party to assume the assigning party's obligations under this Agreement.
 Moreover, neither party may assign this Agreement without the prior written approval of the other party, which approval shall not be unreasonably withheld.
 Notwithstanding the foregoing, ICANN may assign this Agreement (i) in conjunction with a reorganization or re-incorporation of ICANN, to another nonprofit corporation organized for the same or substantially the same purposes, or (ii) as may be required pursuant to the terms of that certain Memorandum of Understanding between ICANN and the U.S. Department of Commerce, as the same may be amended from time to time.
 Registry Operator shall not subcontract portions of the technical operations of the Registry TLD accounting for more than 80% of the aggregate of all Registry TLD operations without ICANN's prior consent in writing.
-ICANN hereby consents to the continuation of PIR's arrangements with Afilias Limited as PIR's back-end registry services operator.
-Any such party to whom technical operations may be subcontracted shall comply with Registry Operator's data escrow obligations under Appendix 2.
-When ICANN's consent to any subcontracting of technical operations under this Section 8.5 is requested, ICANN shall use commercially reasonable best efforts to respond within 15 business days of the receipt of the request from Registry Operator, accompanied by all supporting information and documentation necessary for ICANN to evaluate the request.
+Any such party to whom technical operations may be subcontracted shall comply with Registry Operator’s data escrow obligations under Appendix 2.
+When ICANN's consent to any subcontracting of technical operations under this Section 8.5 is requested, ICANN shall use commercially reasonable best efforts to respond within fifteen business days of the receipt of the request from Registry Operator, accompanied by all supporting information and documentation necessary for ICANN to evaluate the request.
 Such consent by ICANN shall not be unreasonably withheld.